MostafaAyman77/MostafaAyman77/README.md

 </p>

 - 🏢 I'm a front-end developer
-- 👨‍💻 As a IT student, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As an IT student, I'm constantly learning and exploring new technologies to improve my skills.
 - 💬 Ask me about my experience with JavaScript, Html, and Css, or anything related to web development.
 - 👨‍💻 Check out my linkedin portfolio at https://www.linkedin.com/in/mostafa-elalfy-586b85243/ to see some of the projects I've worked on.